purplecandy/kibibyte-mkdocs/docs/blog/posts/cloudflare-has-made-homelabs-too-easy.md

     Locale: en_US.UTF-8
     ```

-Now, I have a lot of Linux distros for me and my friends to use! 😉
+It almost sounds like I'm promoting Cloudflare 😅, but they did a great job with a setup that requires minimal configuration to get started!
+Now, I have a variety of Linux distros for my friends and me to use! 😉

 [^1]: I'm writing this to share my recent experience with Cloudflare Tunnels and a note for myself in future.